-- Eggs containing developing lice firmly stuck to the hair shafts near to the scalp - Empty egg cases also firmly stuck to the hairs, but further from the scalp surface - Immature lice - An average of 10 adult lice, though some scalps carry many more - Louse droppings most easily seen as dark specks on pillows or clothing
+- Eggs (also known as nits) containing developing lice firmly stuck to the hair shafts near to the scalp.
+They are grey or brown and the size of a pin head.
+They take 7-10 days to hatch.
+New lice will then lay more eggs 7-10 days after they hatch. - Empty egg cases are white and shiny, and also firmly stuck to the hairs, but further away from the scalp surface. - Immature lice are smaller than adult lice.
+They mature to adults in about 7 days. - An average of 10 adult lice may be seen at one time, though some scalps carry many more. - Louse droppings most easily seen as dark specks on pillows or clothing.